nickyiliwang0000/h/design/design-for-developers.md

 ## 2. Choosing a colour palette

 After you've defined the purpose and tone of your project, making colour choices will be a lot easier!
-Your site should follow a consistent color scheme throughout the site.
+Your site should follow a consistent colour scheme throughout the site.
 Pre-defining a colour palette in your planning will simplify your building process.

 You don't need to understand colour theory to create a colour palette, there are lots of tools to help you out with it!